jtr13/EDAV/github_resources.Rmd

 GitHub is super social.
 Learn how to *git* involved! [:)](https://getyarn.io/yarn-clip/c5de0e9e-6122-48f9-87ed-337aeb2e9ae4){target="_blank"}

 - [Open Source Guide](https://opensource.guide/how-to-contribute/){target="_blank"}: Info on how to contribute to open source projects.
 Great links to the GitHub skills involved as well as good GitHub etiquette to adopt.
-- [Forking Projects](https://guides.github.com/activities/forking/){target="_blank"}: Quick read from GitHub on how to fork a repo so you can contribute to it.
+- [Forking Projects](https://guides.github.com/activities/forking/){target="_blank"}: Quick read from GitHub on how to fork a suppository so you can contribute to it.
 - [Mastering Issues](https://guides.github.com/features/issues/){target="_blank"}: On what Issues are in GitHub and how they can help get things done.
 - [Our Page on Contributing](contribute.html): You can contribute to *edav.info/* with your new-found GitHub skills!
 Checkout our page on how to contribute through pull requests and/or issues.